Simon Grether: Rotkreuz

+Black Stars

+Spontaneously the opportunity arose for Grether to move back to Basel, he was offered an apartment.
+In an interview he said that it was always clear to his family that he would go back home, because my family and many of our friends there.
+In January 2023 Grether joined amateur club Black Stars Basel, who at that time played in the 1.
+Liga, the fourth highest tier in the Swiss football league system.
+The club were in desperate need of strengthening because they suffered relegation during the previous season and were pressing for immediate promotion.

+Dornach

+On 1 July 2023 Grether joined Dornach, who at that time played in the 2.
+Liga Interregional, the fifth tier.

 International career

 Grether played his first ever international game for the Switzerland U-18 team on the day before his 18th birthday.
 On 19 May 2010 the Swiss team beat Ukraine U-18 2–0.
 Grether made his debut for the Switzerland U-19 team in the 1–1 draw with Czech Republic U-19 on 4 September 2010.
 He played his debut for the Switzerland U-20 team in the 3–2 win against the Italian U-20 on 31 August 2011.

 On 6 February 2013, Grether made his debut for the Swiss U-21 team in the El Madrigal stadium in Villarreal, Spain, being substituted in in the 79th minute.
 The game ended with a 0–1 defeat against the Slovakian U-21 team.

+Private life

+Before signing his first professional football contract, Grether completed business school in Basel.
+Grether is married.
+His first daughter was born in May 2017.